Keith Hernandez: Politics

 Hernandez said on a Fox Business appearance in June 2019 that he is a fan of President Donald Trump because the president had "helped everybody" in regards to the economy.
 "I think the people have gone to work of all different races and creeds and colors – unemployment is down everywhere," he said.

 Hernandez has donated thousands of dollars to GOP candidates, including Donald Trump, Mitch McConnell, Marco Rubio, Susan Collins, Rudy Giuliani, Allen West, David Perdue, and Kelly Loeffler.

 On November 19, 2021, Hernandez tweeted a photograph of Robert F. Kennedy Jr.'s anti-vaccine book The Real Anthony Fauci: Bill Gates, Big Pharma, and the Global War on Democracy and Public Health with the caption "Just released."
 The tweet was roundly criticized by users, prompting Hernandez to delete it.

 Personal life

 Hernandez is the son of John Hernandez (1922–1992), a minor league first baseman affiliated with the St. Louis Cardinals and New York Yankees in the 1940s.
 His older brother, Gary, played college baseball at Cal and four seasons of minor league baseball.

+His mother, Jacquelyn, developed rheumatoid arthritis when she was 36.
+At 50 she began suffering from dementia and died at age 59 in 1989.
+An adult day care center in Brooklyn was named in her honor.
+In 2012 Hernandez had his famous moustache shaved to raise $10,000 to benefit the center.

-Hernandez married Sue Broecker in 1979 and the couple had three daughters; they divorced in 1983.
+Hernandez married Sue Broecker in 1979; they divorced in 1983.
+His wife already had a four-year-old daughter, Jessie, when they were married.
+Together he and Sue had two daughters, Melissa and Mary.
 He married Kai Thompson in 2005; they divorced in February 2011.

+In November 2024, his internet-famous Bengal cat, Hadji, died at age 22.